 Up until the latter part of the 20th century, the southern regions of Italy were sites of emigration.
 Since the 1990s however, some of these areas – originally points of departure – have progressively transformed into areas for the arrival and reception of different types of migration.

-Later this this year Sweden will go to the polls for the general election.
+Later this year Sweden will go to the polls for the general election.
 With the pre-electoral debate in full swing, the political issues receiving the most attention are integration and migration.
 In this context it appears political parties are competing over which might promote a restrictive integration and migration political agenda.

 Nasar Meer, Emma Hill and Tim Peace ask why do migration policies fail?